 Pre heat the oven at your highest temperature.
 Place the chops onto a baking tray, and cook until the fat is crispy, about 10 minutes then turn the oven temperature down to 140C and cook for a further 15 minutes, check the chop is cooked all the way through.

-Take the chop out of the oven an rest the chop for about minutes before eating and enjoying.
+Take the chop out of the oven an rest the chop for about minutes before eating.

 I really like eating pork this way plain and simple but you could easily add a herby or spicy rub to the chop before cooking.